 Margaret has directed in Seoul, Edinburgh, Denver, Colorado Springs, and across Canada.
 She has written two original shows, Love the Radio Edit, a one-act comedy performed entirely in song lyrics, which ran successfully at the 2006 Edinburgh Fringe Festival, and Teeth, an educational ESL children’s musical, which has run 5 times in Seoul.
-She resides in the ether between Asia and North America.

 She founded the Seoul City Improv comedy group in 2007, and SCI has since toured throughout Korea, and to Taiwan, Tokyo, Hong Kong, Beijing, Colorado, and throughout Canada.
 Margaret graduated from Colorado College with a degree in Drama, cum laude.